Jubilee House

-Jubilee House is the presidential palace in Accra that serves as a residence and office to the President of Ghana.
+Jubilee House, previously known as Flagstaff House, is the presidential palace in Accra that serves as a residence and office to the President of Ghana.
 Jubilee House is built on the site of a building that was constructed and used for administrative purposes by the British Gold Coast Government.
 The previous seat of government of Ghana was Osu Castle.
-It was named Golden Jubilee House by President John Agyekum Kuffour in November 2008 to coincide with the 50th year of Ghana's independence.
-It has since reverted to Jubilee House.
-It has previously been known as The Flagstaff House.
+It was named Golden Jubilee House by President John Agyekum Kufour in November 2008 to coincide with the 50th year of Ghana's independence.
+The name has since reverted to Jubilee House.

 History

-The Flagstaff House, as it was previously known, was reconstructed and inaugurated by the government of John Agyekum Kufour with the name Golden Jubilee House in November 2008 when construction was about 70%–80% completed.
-In January 2009, the incoming government of President John Atta Mills moved the office of the president back to Osu Castle and later changed the sign in front of the building back to its original name claiming that the previous government had not used a Legislative Instrument to effect the change as required by law.
-The Mills government was in turn criticized that the name Flagstaff House which was given to the building by the British Gold Coast government glorifies Ghana's Gold Coast past.
+Flagstaff House, as it was previously known, was reconstructed and inaugurated by the government of John Agyekum Kufour with the name Golden Jubilee House in November 2008, when construction was about 70%–80% completed.
+In January 2009, the incoming government of President John Atta Mills moved the office of the president back to Osu Castle and later changed the sign in front of the building back to its original name, claiming that the previous government had not used a Legislative Instrument to effect the change as required by law.
+The Mills government was in turn critical of the fact that the name Flagstaff House, having been given to the building by the British Gold Coast government, glorifies Ghana's Gold Coast past.
 The seat of government was moved back to Flagstaff House in January 2013 by John Dramani Mahama.

 Construction cost

 The original budget for the reconstruction of $30m was a grant from the Indian government.
-However, BBC journalist David Amanor reported the construction may have cost as much as $45–50m.
+However, BBC journalist David Amanor reported that the construction might have cost as much as $45–50m.
 Building of the palace was overseen by an Indian contractor who used Ghanaian sub-contractors.